microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     style D fill:#484
 ```

+> These diagrams only show the keys for each node, but the value/content of each node can be stored either inline alongside the keys, or out of line in separate blobs, depending on the size and consistency of the data.
+As nodes are added/deleted or their content grows/shrinks in size, the tree rebalances automatically just like any B-tree.

-In this approach, every so many consecutive nodes in sorted order comprise a chunk.
+Every so many consecutive nodes in sorted order comprise a chunk:

 Chunk | Nodes
 ------|------